-This management's discussion and analysis (MD&A) contains information to help the reader make investment decisions about TransCanada PipeLines Limited (TCPL or the Company).
+This management's discussion and analysis (MD&A) contains information to help the reader make investment decisions about TransCanada Corporation.
 It discusses our business, operations, financial position, risks and other factors for the three months ended March 31, 2018, and should be read with the accompanying unaudited condensed consolidated financial statements for the three months ended March 31, 2018, which have been prepared in accordance with U.S. GAAP.